 - Ensure resilience through infrastructure, i.e. ensure that the new or improved infrastructure does not harm and delivers related benefits to wider systems, communities, households and individuals (e.g. sea barriers, flood protection).

 To deliver climate-smart infrastructure solutions, private investment and expertise is essential, including sustainable infrastructure finance through public-private partnership (PPP) models.

-This section of the PPPLRC website provides links to policies, legislation, project documents and other resources that are relevant for developing, structuring and implementing PPPs that promote climate change mitigation and resilience.
+This section of the PPPLRC website provides links to policies, legislation, project documents and other resources that are relevant for developing, structuring and implementing climate-smart PPP projects.